wilkie/blog/posts/conference_diversity.md

 date: 2012-11-19
 ---

-In November of 2012, the [BritRuby](http://britruby.com) conference presented their speaker lineup.
+In the spring of 2012, the [BritRuby](http://britruby.com) conference presented their speaker lineup.
 They decide to invite 15 speakers and then allot 5 more to select later based on submissions.
-However, their speaker lineup was [contested heavily on twitter](https://twitter.com/joshsusser/status/269844125363339264) due to consisting of all white men.
+However, their speaker lineup was later [contested heavily on twitter](https://twitter.com/joshsusser/status/269844125363339264) due to consisting of all white men.
 Due to this, the organizers decided to [cancel](http://2013.britruby.com/) the conference altogether.

 > Nice speaker lineup for BritRuby.
 Except for the 100% white guys part.